bobes81/fitness-project/README.md

 - **Caloric Calculator** – A tool to calculate daily caloric intake requirements.
 - **Contact** – A section where users can reach out for personalized fitness guidance.

-The navigation bar remains **fixed at the top**, ensuring easy access to all sections across devices.
 ---

 ## BMI Calculator